Bhavana-s-iiitb/ASIC-Design/Lab Activities/Lab1.md

 `reg 0 <register_name>`<br><br>
 For example, the value of register a0 before the execution was 0x0000000000000001 and content in a0 after excetion of `lui a0,0x21` is 0x0000000000021000, which means "load upper immediate" instruction is completed.<br><br>
 <img src = "https://github.com/user-attachments/assets/04965af0-ac85-408e-b029-be3b47b32bd1" width = "700" height ="400">

+# Instruction types of RISCV compiler
+## 1.R-Type:
+The Register type instructions involve operations carried out on the register rather than memory locations.
+This format of instructions are used to perform arithmetic and logical operations.<br>
+* OP-code or Operation code field is 7 bit in lenght and it specifies the type of instuction format used such as r-type, s-type, or j-type. <br>
+* rd or Destination register field is 5 bits in lenght which indicates the register to which the result of the operation is stored.<br>
+* rs and rt are the two source registers which are 5 bits each in lenght.<br>
+* funct3 feild is 3 bit long and it indicates the type of operation performed such as addition, subratiocn or logical operation.<br>
+* funct7 feild also specifies the type of operation ie., wheather multiplication or shift operation is being performed.<br>
+## 2. I-Type:
+* Immediet feild is the first 12 bits of the instuction which stores the address of the memory location.<br>
+All other feilds are similar to that of R-Type format.<br>
+## 3. J-Type:
+J-type instruction is used to perform a jump to a specified memory location.
+This type of instruction can be used while implementing loops or to transfer control within the program.
+It has two feilds for immediete values and one feild to speicfy register.

+## 4. U-Type: